 4. Rodents And Rabbits

 Both rodents and rabbits have been introduced in Hawaii and today are widespread in this archipelago.
 The arrival of rats to Hawaii spelled disaster for the Hawaiian birds as these creatures started preying on the hatchlings and eggs of the ground-nesting birds of Hawaii.
-Thus, like the other invasive species, rodents also played a significant role in the decimation and extinction of many bird species in the US state.
+Much like the other invasive species, rodents also played a significant role in the decimation and extinction of many bird species in the US state.

 3. Seabirds Of Hawaii